5 small Canadian towns that once served a big purpose

 Each of these towns has a long history and a great story to tell

 What these five small Canadians towns lack in size, they make up for in social significance.
-From a rural refuge for runaway African American slaves to arguably the oldest seaside resort town in Canada, each one of these towns has its own story to tell.
+From a rural refuge for runaway Black slaves to arguably the oldest seaside resort town in Canada, each one of these towns has its own story to tell.

 The often-overlooked neighbour of UNESCO World Heritage Site Lunenburg, N.S., the tiny town of Mahone Bay has its fair share of historical relevance.
 Settled in 1754 by Protestant farmers emigrating from Switzerland and Germany, many of the original buildings still stand today.
 In fact, the three church spires seen along the shoreline are widely believed to be the most photographed churches in all of Canada.
 But beyond scenic appeal, Mahone Bay also had a thriving boat-building industry (yes, just like Lunenburg), which was instrumental in providing tugboats, barges and schooners for Canada's efforts in WWI and WWII.
 So, not just a pretty face.